anshulshuks/curriculum/foundations/html_css/html-foundations/html-boilerplate.md

 <div class="lesson-content__panel" markdown="1">
 1. Watch and follow along to Kevin Powell's Brilliant [Building Your First Web Page video](https://youtu.be/V8UAEoOvqFg?list=PL4-IK0AVhVjM0xE0K2uZRvsM7LkIhsPT-&t=93)
 2. Build some muscle memory by deleting the contents of the `index.html` file and trying to write out all the boilerplate again from memory.
 Don't worry if you have to peek at the lesson content the first few times if you get stuck.
 Just keep going until you can do it a couple of times from memory.
 3. Run your boilerplate through an [HTML validator](https://validator.w3.org/).
 Validators ensure your markup is correct and are an excellent learning tool, as they provide feedback on syntax errors you may be making often and aren't aware of, such as missing closing tags and extra spaces in your HTML.
+Validate your code by selecting the direct input method and pasting your boilerplate code.
 </div>

 ### Additional Resources